Home Page

 Getting Started.

 The fact that you are reading this page means you are already thinking about making your own electricity, and this web site will help, but first you need to work out WHY!
-If your reasons are purely ecconomical, you want to save money on your power bill, or even sell power back to the power authority, then you need to have a re-think.
-Making your own power, is at first, expensive.
-Setting up some solar panels, a couple of wind generators, batteries and inverter will set you back several thousand dollars.
+If your reasons are purely economical, you want to save money on your power bill, or even sell power back to the power authority, then you need to have a re-think.
+Making your own renewable clean power is at first expensive.
+Setting up some solar panels, a big wind turbine, batteries and inverter will set you back several thousand dollars.
 This would take many years just to break even, and then you have to consider on going costs like maintenance and battery replacement.
-However if you want to make you own power because you dont have a choice ( no grid power available ), or want to power a few luxury items like pond pumps, garden lights or even some of the house lighting, AND you want to have a interesting and rewarding hobby, then this is the place.

-Home made wind generators have been around for decades, with designs as varied as the people who build them.
+Home made wind turbines have been around for decades, with designs as varied as the people who build them.
 But why would you build your own windmill?
 Why not use solar cells, solar cells are reliable and maintenance free.
+The answer is simple, cost!
+Solar cells are expensive ( though they are getting cheaper lately ), if your handy with the tools you can build a wind turbine that will make as much power as a solar panel for much less cost.

 The best option for the serious home power generation installation is a combination of solar and wind.
 There will be days of full sunshine and not a slightest hint of a breeze, or days with heavy rain clouds and strong winds.
 If you have the space and a location with good yearly winds, then a home made windmill could be a viable alternative to solar cells.